gjb7/it276-zelda/README.md

 1. glib
 2. check (for unit testing)
+3. SDL 2.0

 # Installation

-## OS X

-The easiest way to install the dependencies for OS X is through Homebrew.

-	brew install glib
-	brew install check

-## Ubuntu

-The necessary packages can be installed through `apt-get`.

-	apt-get install libsdl2-dev check
+Running `./install-dependencies.sh` will install the dependencies necessary for it276-zelda.
+Once the dependencies are installed, you can run `make` to compile the game.